bialet/bialet/README.md

 development framework ever.

 Would you like a strongly typed programming language with strong unit testing support?
-Well, this is not the framework you are looking for, here we want to **ship features**.
+Well, this is not the framework you are looking for, here we want to write bad code and **ship features**.

 ```wren
 import "bialet" for Response